Madhuresh-Fichadiya/Btech-sem-6-lab-solution/Lab_03 -Count Preparation - Part 2.md

-# Get Cities by State
+# Count Preparation - Part 2

 ## Overview
 This guide provides step-by-step instructions to implement functionality for retrieving cities based on a specific state.